What’s Worse? Waiting for the End of a Loved One’s Life? Or Going on After Losing Them?

 At this point, my faith is a great source of strength because I do believe that he is no longer suffering and in a much better place.
 I also believe he is at peace and that I will see him again.

 Unfortunately, being in this kind of mental state is way too familiar.
-But I take hope that after surviving most parents’ worst fear – losing my son at age 24 – and the death of my first husband seven years ago, I will also survive this and go on with life again.
+But after surviving most parents’ worst fear – losing my son at age 24 – and the death of my first husband, I realized I could make a go of life again.

 After losing our son, it took me a long time to work through the depression and hopelessness.
 I had to decide again and again to go on with hope for the future.

-Now I have the perspective that I have gone through the worst and coped, and I will do it once again with God’s help.
+Now I have the perspective that I have gone through the worst and coped with God’s help.

 Some of My Survival and Coping Techniques